This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 Formulas:

-Below are some simple formulas for emitter follower circuits which primarily deal with biasing the transistor and monitoring its AC characteristics.
+Below are some simple formulas for emitter follower circuits which deal with biasing the transistor and monitoring its AC characteristics.

 DC Biasing: